Governed AI Glossary

 A formal specification defining archetype declaration, lexical constraints, structural framing rules, emotional temperature bounds, agency preservation standards, and enforcement severity classifications.

-Behavioral Evaluation Gate
+What is Behavioral Evaluation Gate?

 The enforcement checkpoint through which all human-facing expression must pass before exposure.
 It evaluates compliance status, rewrite eligibility, violation severity, and final disposition.

-Behavioral Compliance Receipt
+What is Behavioral Compliance Receipt?

 A structured record proving that human-facing expression passed the behavioral evaluation gate with an APPROVED disposition under a specific policy version.